Carmen Lomas Garza

-Carmen Lomas Garza (born 1948) is an American artist and illustrator.
+Carmen Lomas Garza (born 1948) is a Chicana artist and illustrator.
 She is well known for her paintings, ofrendas and for her papel picado work inspired by her Mexican-American heritage.
 Her work is a part of the permanent collections of the Smithsonian American Art Museum, the Hirshhorn Museum and Sculpture Garden, the National Museum of Mexican Art, the San Jose Museum of Art, the Mexican Museum, the Pennsylvania Academy of the Fine Arts, and the Oakland Museum of California, among other institutions.